God(s): An Inquiry

 Students will develop analytic skills in critical historical method, history, philosophy, critical theory, and the study of religion.
 Readings will include primary sources from each tradition we study, in addition to secondary sources that come to terms with them.
 Readings include, for example, selections from the Egyptian Book of the Dead, Homer, the Upanishads, the Hebrew Bible, Kant, Islamic exegesis, and readings in the New Atheist movement.

-consciousness studies, history, religious studies, critical and cultural theory, philosophy, and further studies in the liberal arts
+This offering will prepare you for careers and advanced study in: consciousness studies, history, religious studies, critical and cultural theory, philosophy, and further studies in the liberal arts

 |2017-02-23||This program has shifted to winter quarter (formerly spring).|